stoefelz/harbour-kleinanzeigen-viewer/README.md

 <img alt="logo" src="icons/172x172/harbour-kleinanzeigen-viewer.png" width="120" />

 Basic Kleinanzeigen.de App for Sailfish OS
-Search, a few filters and item view is working
+Search, a few filters, item view and very basic watchlist is working
 There are a few bugs and not all features of the website are working in this app, but this is only for my free time - don't expect too many updates

 **Roadmap**
 Bugfixing
-Zoom into images
-Offline error message
-Item categories in filter page
-Automatic next page loading
+add features to Watchlist

 ---
 This app uses Kleinanzeigen Parser © by me